Welcome

 Blu-Ray/Movie Review: Mad Max: Fury Road

-The Mad Max films had always been a bit weird, set in a dystopian future with almost nothing in the way of law, order, or security.
+Mad Max: Fury Road is a 2015 reboot of the Mad Max/Road Warrior franchise.
+The movie was written and directed by George Miller and stars Tom Hardy, Charlize Theron, Nicholas Hoult, Hugh Keays-Byrne, and Zoe Kravitz.
 Of course, the role of Max launched Mel Gibson's career, but after a string of controversies in his personal life and failed attempts to get another movie made, George Miller decided to reboot the series with Tom Hardy (from Inception and Dark Knight Rises) in the role of Max.
 The basic story is that Max is captured by a group known as the "War Boys" and is taken to warlord Immortan Joe's Citadel, imprisoned, and used as a "blood bag" for a sick War Boy called Nux.
 Meanwhile, Imperator Furiosa (played by Charlize Theron), one of Joe's lieutenants, is sent in her armored "War Rig" to trade produce for gasoline and ammunition with two of Joe's warlord allies.
-She leaves and secretly takes Joe's wives, played by Zoe Kravitz, Rose Huntington Whitely, Riley Keough, Abbey Lee, and Courtney Eaton with her to help them escape.
-The War Boys are sent to chase Furiosa and the wives down, and Max tried to use the opportunity to escape.
+She leaves and secretly takes Joe's wives, played by Zoe Kravitz, Rose Huntington Whitely, Riley Keough, Abbey Lee, and Courtney Eaton, with her to help them escape.
+The War Boys are sent to chase Furiosa and the wives down, and Max tries to use the opportunity to escape.

 Ultimately, the movie is much more about Furiosa than it is about Max.
 It is basically a big chase movie with a lot of action scenes spaced throughout.
-Max was much more of an ancillary character with Furiosa calling the shots.
+Max was much more of an ancillary character, with Furiosa calling the shots.
 And Theron, once again, shows off her very mighty acting chops, really devoting herself to a very gritty role.
-Obviously, she has supermodel looks, but this was definitely not a role to show off how pretty she was.
+Obviously, she has supermodel looks, but this was definitely not a role to show off how pretty she is.
 Furiosa was a very complex and hard-edged character, and Theron played her very well.

-The A/V quality of the blu-ray is off the charts good, especially if you have a big-screen TV and a great sound system.
-The extras include several making-of featurettes including Maximum Fury: Filming Fury Road which runs just under half an hour and contains behind-the-scenes footage, and interviews on set in Africa.
+The A/V quality of the blu-ray is off-the-charts good, especially if you have a big-screen TV and a great sound system.
+The extras include several making-of featurettes, including Maximum Fury: Filming Fury Road, which runs just under half an hour and contains behind-the-scenes footage and interviews on set in Africa.
 Then there is a feature that is titled Mad Max: Fury on Four Wheels about the design of the various vehicles as an extension of wardrobe.
-An eleven-minute feature on the characters Max and Furiosa, and the transition from Mel to Tom.
+An eleven-minute feature on the characters Max and Furiosa and the transition from Mel to Tom.
 Then there is a featurette titled Tools of the Wasteland, which is a fourteen-minute feature on the props, an eleven-minute feature on the wives, including interviews with each of the actresses, and a four-minute combination of pre-production tests and raw footage.
-Then there are a few deleted scenes.
+Then, there are a few deleted scenes.

 Overall, the movie is very good.
-As I said, it is a bit weird, but very much in the same vein as the prior movies from the 1980s.
-While Charlize Theron really dominates and takes over the movie, all of the actors, regardless of how large or small the role they play is, do a great job.
-So, if you are looking for a good action movie, and you like the dystopian nightmare kinds of storylines, this is definitely worth watching.
+The movie is a bit weird but very much in the same vein as the prior movies from the 1980s.
+Realistically, the Mad Max films had always been a bit weird, set in a dystopian future with almost nothing in the way of law, order, or security.
+While Charlize Theron really dominates and takes over the movie, all of the actors, regardless of how large or small the role they play, do a great job.
+So, if you are looking for a good action movie and you like the dystopian nightmare kinds of storylines, this is definitely worth watching.